-For a mobile email signature, you may want to create a second signature, especially for your device.
+You may want to create a second signature for a mobile email signature, especially for your device.

 Let’s say the mobile version.

-This is a safe way to ensure that the information you add such as logo, phone number, website, and social pages are well regarded.
+This is a safe way to ensure that the information you add, such as logo, phone number, website, and social pages, is well regarded.
 If your desktop signature has a lot of information, it may be the case to remove some of the mobile version.

-In this model above, I took care to add my photo, to give a more personal tone to the conversation.
+In this model above, I took care to add a photo to give a more personal tone to the conversation.
 And I added only the main forms of communication, and in which sector I work.

 In my example business, I prefer to use phone calls, so I highlighted the number on the email signature.